 Full-frame corners are impressively sharp for a lens this wide.
 The biggest noticeable difference in image quality generated by stopping down the aperture is from the decreased amount of corner shading.
 The 14 L II delivers a smoothly transitioning but somewhat strong amount of shading in full frame corners when shot wide open.
 This is not unusual for a wide lens - and is mostly gone by f/5.6.
 Users of 1.6x FOVCF bodies will notice little or no vignetting.

 Some flare is visible if the sun or another very bright light source is in the frame - otherwise it is well controlled.
 CA (Chromatic Aberration) is very well controlled, though you can see a little purple fringing in the corners with very high contrast subjects such as a white flag pole against a dark woods (more later).
-Distortion is also very well controlled with a little barrel distortion present at close focus distances.
+Distortion is also very well controlled.
+A small amount of barrel distortion is present at near minimum focus distances, but this distortion quickly diminishes to negligable amounts as focus distance is increased.
 Exposures are accurate, color and contrast are very nice.

 Bokeh?
 Well, getting a background out of focus enough to qualify blur quality from this lens when stopped down is not easy to do - it takes a very close subject.
 If you can get one, you will see the results of a 6-bladed truly round aperture.
 I'm always skeptical of a 6-blade aperture, but the results I've seen have been nice.